A Characterization of Circle Graphs in Terms of Total Unimodularity: Introduction

 \begin{theorem}[\cite{BT/IsotropicMatIV}] These properties of a simple graph $G$ are equivalent. \begin{enumerate} \item $G$ is a circle graph.

-\item $\mathcal{Z}_3(G)$ has a strict representation $A$ containing only integer entries that is ``transversely unimodular''.
+\item $\mathcal{Z}_3(G)$ has a strict representation $A$ over $\mathbb R$ containing only integer entries that is ``transversely unimodular''.
 That is, for every transversal $T$ of the set of skew classes of $\mathcal{Z}_3(G)$, the determinant of the square submatrix obtained from $A$ by retaining only the columns of $T$ is in $\{-1,0,1\}$.

-\item $\mathcal{Z}_3(G)$ is representable over $GF(2)$ and over some field of characteristic different from $2$.
+\item $\mathcal{Z}_3(G)$ is representable over some field of characteristic different from $2$.

-\item For every transversal $T$ of the set of skew classes of $\mathcal{Z}_3(G)$, the $2$-matroid $\mathcal{Z}_3(G)-T$ is representable over $GF(2)$ and over some field of characteristic different from $2$. \end{enumerate} \end{theorem}
+\item For every transversal $T$ of the set of skew classes of $\mathcal{Z}_3(G)$, the $2$-matroid $\mathcal{Z}_3(G)-T$ is representable over some field of characteristic different from $2$. \end{enumerate} \end{theorem}

-Properties~\ref{item:repr_GF2_diff} and \ref{item:min_T_reg} remain equivalent to the others if the phrase ``over $GF(2)$ and over some field of characteristic different from $2$'' is replaced with ``over all fields''.
-These equivalences are strongly reminiscent of the equivalent descriptions (a) and (b) of regular matroids mentioned above.
-On the other hand, property~\ref{item:transv_unim} of Theorem~\ref{prequel} seems weaker than the analogous property (c) of regular matroids, as the unimodularity property of property~\ref{item:transv_unim} applies only to submatrices corresponding to transversals, not arbitrary subtransversals.
+Properties~\ref{item:repr_GF2_diff} and \ref{item:min_T_reg} remain equivalent to the others if the phrase ``over some field of characteristic different from $2$'' is replaced with ``over all fields''.
+These equivalences are strongly reminiscent of the equivalent descriptions \ref{lbl:reg:GF2_diff} and \ref{lbl:reg:all_fields} of regular matroids mentioned above.
+On the other hand, property~\ref{item:transv_unim} of Theorem~\ref{prequel} seems weaker than the analogous property \ref{lbl:reg:TU} of regular matroids, as the unimodularity property of property~\ref{item:transv_unim} applies only to submatrices corresponding to transversals, not arbitrary subtransversals.
 In fact, square submatrices corresponding to subtransversals in the representation matrices considered in \cite{BT/IsotropicMatIV} can have various determinants; for instance, some entries of these matrices are equal to $2$.
+It is important to realize that property~\ref{item:repr_GF2_diff} of Theorem~\ref{prequel} does not require $\mathcal{Z}_3(G)$ to have a single sheltering matroid that is representable both over $GF(2)$ and over some field of characteristic $\neq 2$; there may be different sheltering matroids representable over different fields (see Remark~\ref{remark:no_TU_repr} below).